Issued: May 22, 2013

 Dear Bovine Veterinarian:

 In January 2013, FDA approved the first gonadotropin releasing hormone (GnRH) product, GONABREED, for estrous synchrony in lactating dairy cows and beef cows.
-GONABREED is a sterile injectable solution of gonadorelin acetate, and when used with cloprostenol sodium as part of a synchronization regimen, the drug can be used to synchronize estrous cycles to allow for fixed time artificial insemination in lactating dairy cows and beef cows.
-FDA also wants to remind you of the benefits of using FDA-approved drugs.
+GONABREED (Abbreviated New Animal Application 200-541) is a sterile injectable solution of gonadorelin acetate, and when used with cloprostenol sodium as part of a synchronization regimen, the drug can be used to synchronize estrous cycles to allow for fixed time artificial insemination in lactating dairy cows and beef cows.
+FDA wants to remind you of the benefits of using approved drugs in your practice.